llvmpy/llcc/README.md

 A llvmpy extension for building C ABI comformant LLVM IR.

+## Status

+On hold.
+It is a lot harder than I thought and it will take a lot of time.
+Hoping LLVM will put some of the ABI stuffs into LLVM itself and not in clang.

 ## Why?

 LLVM provides a machine abstraction but not ABI abstaction,